solosage1/anyprice-oracle/EIP.md

 Solo Labs can highlight the following unique selling points of ERC-76xx in public communications, keeping in mind the collaborative nature of standards development and Optimism's ongoing work on initiatives like their Bridge Neutrality and Standardised Proofs roadmap:
 * 🚀 **Oracle-Specific Standard for Real-Time Data:** ERC-76xx is a pioneering oracle-specific Ethereum standard that formalizes the inclusion of time-to-freshness directly into the payload.
-* 🔗 **Built for Rollup Interoperability (Canonical Default on OP-Stack):** For OP-Stack chains, ERC-76xx's primary profile recommends the canonical Bedrock messenger, ensuring maximum security and alignment with the Superchain vision.
-Its design also supports other transports for non-OP chains or future extensions/profiles.
+* 🔗 **Built for Superchain Interop (SIM default) — trust-minimized, 1-block cross-rollup latency.** For OP-Stack L2-L2 communication, ERC-76xx's primary profile recommends the Superchain Interop Messenger, ensuring low latency and alignment with the Superchain vision.
+Its design also supports the canonical Bedrock CXM for L1-involved transports and can accommodate other transports for non-OP chains or future extensions/profiles.
-* 🛡️ **Trust-Minimized Default Profile (OP-Stack):** By defaulting to the canonical CXM on OP-Stack chains, ERC-76xx's primary profile inherits Ethereum-level security without introducing new trust assumptions for this primary use case.
+* 🛡️ **Trust-Minimized Default Profile (OP-Stack):** By defaulting to SIM for L2-L2 messages and Bedrock CXM for L1-involved messages on OP-Stack chains, ERC-76xx's primary profile inherits Ethereum-level security (for L1 interactions) and OP-Stack's established L2 security for intra-Superchain messages, without introducing new trust assumptions for these primary use cases.
 Future extensions or alternative profiles for other contexts might explore a broader range of trust assumptions, but these would be separate, opt-in profiles.
 * 🤝 **Unified Interface:** ERC-76xx unifies concepts from multiple prior EIPs (oracle queries, cross-chain calls, off-chain reads) into a single interface.
 Developers integrate once and gain access to data feeds that work across Ethereum, L2s, and sidechains, with no custom adapters per chain for the core data format.
 * ⚙️ **Governable and Upgradeable (within Canonical Constraints for OP-Stack v1.0):** The standard anticipates the need for governance hooks.
-For OP-Stack v1.0, this operates within the security and governance framework of the canonical messenger and the Superchain (e.g., respecting Security Council pauses).
+For OP-Stack v1.0, this operates within the security and governance framework of SIM, Bedrock CXM, and the Superchain (e.g., respecting Security Council pauses).
 Future extensions or alternative profiles might define more elaborate governance for alternative transport mechanisms.
-* 📊 **Gas and Bandwidth Optimized:** By standardizing the data format and transport (via canonical messengers for OP-Stack v1.0), ERC-76xx enables batching and efficient use of calldata.
+* 📊 **Gas and Bandwidth Optimized:** By standardizing the data format and transport (via SIM for L2-L2 and Bedrock CXM for L1-involved messages on OP-Stack v1.0), ERC-76xx enables batching and efficient use of calldata.
 Preliminary benchmarks show that cross-chain data updates can be delivered with minimal overhead beyond the raw data size (see Appendix), making it cost-effective even as frequency scales.